 In November 2021 the Company commenced a 5,000 metre infill diamond drilling program on the Woodstock Project, following the Phase I recommendations of the Technical Report.
-The drilling program was subsequently expanded to 7,098 metres of drilling during the first quarter of 2022.

-PRELIMINARY RESULTS OF EXPANDED INFILL DRILL PROGRAM
+RESULTS OF EXPANDED INFILL DRILL PROGRAM

 The primary purpose of the infill diamond drill program commenced in November 2021 was to expand the existing geological database in support of an updated mineral resource estimate with the objective to upgrade much of the current Inferred mineral resource estimate to the Measured and Indicated categories.